 It has been over 75 years since Dr. Leo Kanner, a psychiatrist at Johns Hopkins University, wrote the first paper applying the term ‘autism’ to a group of children who were self-absorbed and who had severe social, communication, and behavioral problems.
 This paper provides a general overview of the complexity of this developmental disability by summarizing many of the major topics in autism.

-For many years, the most cited statistic is that autism occurs in 4.5 out of 10,000 live births.
+For many years, the most cited statistic is that autism occurs in 4.5 out of 10,000 individuals.
 This was based on large-scale surveys conducted in the United States and England.
 More recently, estimates on the prevalence of autism have ranged been as high as 1/4% to 1/2% of the population.
 These estimates typically include those with autism, Asperger syndrome, and PDD.
 In 2015 the CDC announced that autism affects 1 in 59 Americans.

 Autism is three times more likely to affect males than females.
 This gender difference is not unique to autism since many developmental disabilities have a greater male to female ratio.